Generative Multi-hop Retrieval

 \subsection{Datasets}

-We use six datasets with various characteristics: different number of hops, unseen rate, corpus size, average retrieval steps, and granularity.
-Table \ref{table:dataset} shows the overall statistics and the features of the datasets.
-Below are brief descriptions of each dataset.
-Appendix \ref{app: dataset-ex} and \ref{app: dataset} show examples and detailed description on the train and test settings of each dataset. \paragraph{Natural Questions (NQ)} \citet{Kwiatkowski2019NaturalQA} propose a single-hop open domain question answering dataset, where the questions are mined from real google search queries, and the answers are passages of Wikipedia articles\footnote{We add title in front of each passage for NQ and Hotpot corpus~\citep{karpukhin2020dense, Izacard2021LeveragingPR}}. \paragraph{HotpotQA} \citet{Yang2018HotpotQAAD} propose an open domain multi-hop question answering dataset, which requires seeing multiple Wikipedia passages through logical reasoning or sequential processing.
-The number of retrieval sequences is fixed to two. \paragraph{Entailment TreeBank (EntailBank)} \citet{Dalvi2021ExplainingAW} propose a reasoning tree construction task where it forms a tree with the hypothesis as the root node and evidence sentences are leaf nodes.
-We experiment on the leaf node retrieval of Task3: retrieval of leaf nodes (sentence) from the given corpus given a question and an answer as the input.
-We call the dataset EntailBank in short. \paragraph{StrategyQA} \citet{Geva2021DidAU} propose a multi-hop open-domain question answering dataset where the reasoning steps are implicit in the question, and thus relevant strategies are required to answer the question.
-Given a question, the model retrieves the evidence sentences from the corpus. \paragraph{RuleTaker-Open} \citet{clark2021transformers} propose a synthetic rule-based dataset to measure the model's reasoning ability over the rules expressed in natural language.
-Based on the released dataset, we create a new task, \text{RuleTaker-Open}, to make the task close to a real-world setting.
-Given a query, the model retrieves nodes of the graph, which are sentences from the corpus, and the nodes are connected in order to construct a graph. \paragraph{Explagraphs-Open} \citet{Saha2021ExplaGraphsAE} propose a generative and structured commonsense-reasoning task.
-We reformulate the task to open-domain retrieval setting and name it \text{Explagraphs-Open}, considering a single path (\text{subject-relation-object}) as a retrieval sequence.
+We use five datasets with various characteristics (Appendix~\ref{app: dataset}). \\ \textbf{HotpotQA}~\citep{Yang2018HotpotQAAD} is an open domain multi-hop question answering dataset, which requires two Wikipedia pages to answer the query. \\ \textbf{Entailment TreeBank (EntailBank)}~ \citep{Dalvi2021ExplainingAW} is a reasoning tree construction task where it forms a tree with a hypothesis as the root node and evidence sentences as leaf nodes.
+We experiment on Task3: retrieve leaf nodes from the corpus when given a question and an answer as an input. \\ \textbf{StrategyQA}~\citep{Geva2021DidAU} is an open-domain multi-hop question answering dataset where the reasoning steps are implicit in the question.
+It requires strategies to answer the question. \\ \textbf{Explagraphs-Open (EG-Open)}~\citep{Saha2021ExplaGraphsAE} is a generative and structured commonsense-reasoning task.
+We reformulate it to open-domain retrieval task (\text{Explagraphs-Open}), which considers a single path (\text{subject-relation-object}) as a retrieval sequence.\\ \textbf{RuleTaker-Open (RT-Open)}~\citep{clark2021transformers} is a synthetic rule-based dataset to measure the model's reasoning ability over rules.
+We reformulate it to open-domain retrieval task (\text{RuleTaker-Open}) which considers nodes of the graph (sentences) as a retrieval sequence (Appendix~\ref{app: ruletaker-open}).